Investing in YOURSELF

 As all of you know, I work in the music industry.
 I recently moved to NYC and have been hustling hard at my craft.
 That being said, we usually talk fashion and lifestyle here, so I thought I’d take some recent things I’ve learned through my business and apply it to any of you new and amazing fashion designers out there. 🙂

-We often think of fashion as being a rather cut-throat business.
+According to Andrew Defrancesco, we often think of fashion as being a rather cut-throat business.
 After all, it’s usual the most important designer brands hold the most sway.

 All of this can prove quite daunting for hopeful, up-and-coming fashion designers who are worth their salt.
 But all of us entrepreneurs can avoid that sense of immediate defeat – and instead realize that actually – there is much potential to take advantage of.

 Here are some essential tips that every entrepreneur or fashion startup should know.

 I know this seems like an obvious one, but using social media to your advantage is absolutely essential if you hope to reach people.
 You might also use stores such as Depop to help list your items and open your own vintage store.
 Using great photography to showcase your works is also incredibly helpful.
 But here’s the trick… make the content unique, make it authentic, make it you.
 You will be genuinely surprised by how powerful the response can be.